resigning-in-sente/resigning-in-sente.github.io/joseki/44/_posts/2021-07-21-44-33-invasion-3-knight-vs-push.md

 Black generally lets White leave easily in the corner in exchange for expanding its moyo, and none of the outcomes significantly favor either side locally; as usual, the status of such territory-influence exchanges comes down to the global board-state.
 Option A is the most combative option, and there is a single line here in which Black benefits from a favorable ladder.
 However, White has the freedom to dodge this line, at two separate points no less.
-Although A takes the same critical 3-2 point that we keep coming back to, in the knight's move variation taking A does automatically give the defender all the agency in the choice of joseki.
+Although A takes the same critical 3-2 point that we keep coming back to, in the knight's move variation taking A does automatically give the defender all the agency in the choice of jōseki.

 #### The game plan

 So, to summarize:

 1. In the push variation, returning to the corner first tends to be fairly valuable.
-With first-move advantage, the invader gets to play a very large descent, while the defender denies this descent and can potentially force a locally favorable joseki with a favorable ladder.
+With first-move advantage, the invader gets to play a very large descent, while the defender denies this descent and can potentially force a locally favorable jōseki with a favorable ladder.

 2. In the knight's move variation, returning to the corner first tends not to be all that valuable.
 The invader cannot do much to extract a huge advantage even with the first move, and the defender doesn't have many ways to force any specific type of favorable response.